1969: Yesterday Once More

 A look back at Austin and the world fifty years ago

 Let's jump back 50 years.
 Entering 1969, Austin, Texas-based Sonobeat Records has just finished its most productive year, releasing eleven 45 RPM stereo singles and its first album.
-And, as 1968 closes out and 1969 begins, Sonobeat is concluding negotiations with Los Angeles-based Liberty Records for the national release of Sonobeat's Johnny Winter album, The Progressive Blues Experiment.
-The deal with Liberty is finalized in early January, and the proceeds pay off Sonobeat's 1968 studio and equipment expansion and fund a new year of Sonobeat's recording and release operations.
+And, as 1969 begins, Sonobeat finalizes a deal with Los Angeles-based Liberty Records that assures a worldwide release of Sonobeat's Johnny Winter album, The Progressive Blues Experiment.

 In 1969, Austin's music scene is hoppin', with many precursors to a new kind of country music – the "outlaw" movement – that will be arriving in another year or two.
 Although the nation and the world are in turmoil, a music explosion that begins in the mid-'60s continues to bring us back together.

 Sonobeat's first stereo 45 RPM single of 1969 doesn't hit record stores until November

 Perhaps the biggest world news of 1969 is America's moon landing; Apollo 11's moon landing module safely takes Neil Armstrong and Buzz Aldrin to the moon's surface

 Austin's population hits 244,074, growing 4.1% from 1968.

 • The inflation rate is 5.46%.

 • Average household income hits $8,550.

 • Gasoline averages 35¢ per gallon (up only a penny from the 1968 average).